Exchange Traded Products

 The majority of ETPs are structured as UITs or ETFs whose shares represent an interest in a portfolio of securities that either track an underlying benchmark or index.
 In order to achieve their objectives, ETPs generally either (a) directly invest in assets such as stocks, bonds, currencies, or commodities that underlie the benchmark, or (b) utilize a representative sampling strategy that attempts to achieve a similar performance to the benchmark without investing in all of the underlying securities of the benchmark.

-A number of ETPs employ, to varying degrees, more sophisticated, financial strategies and instruments such as leverage, futures, swaps, and/or derivatives in order to achieve their investment objectives.
-Those ETPs are commonly referred to as "Non-Traditional ETPs".
-Non-Traditional ETPs are more complex than traditional ETPs and may not be appropriate for all investors.
-These may include some ETNs, leveraged or inverse ETPs, some actively-managed ETPs, futures-linked ETPs, volatility ETPs, and other products.
+A number of ETPs employ, to varying degrees, more sophisticated, financial strategies and instruments such as leverage, futures, swaps, derivatives and short selling in order to achieve their investment objectives ("Alternative ETPs").
+Alternative ETPs are more complex than traditional ETPs and may not be appropriate for all investors.
+These may include some ETNs, leveraged or inverse ETPs, some actively-managed ETPs, currency ETPs, commodity ETPs, target return ETPs, volatility ETPs, and other products.

 Passive or Non-Managed ETPs